 A few things are common to this evolution of application generations.
 1/ Each new generation does not wipe away its predecessor(s), nor render them less important; 2/ new application generations tend to produce unprecedented amounts of data, exceeding the data volume of prior generations; 3/ each new generation of applications is enabled by new data sources; and 4/ each new generation of applications more closely approximates real-time utility.

 Which brings me to sensor data and the New Era of the Sensing IoE applications.
-Sensing applications are enabled by the explosive proliferation of sensors throughout our world.
+Smart sensor applications are enabled by the explosive proliferation of sensors throughout our world.
 Because sensors are generally emitting data frequently and continually (whether data is captured or not) they collectively “sniff” the world to see, hear, feel….sense.
 Sensors make known what they sense by emitting time-series data.
 And when organized and analyzed by software, those data streams can enable us to understand circumstances that we otherwise are likely to miss, or be aware of too late.

 But the Sensing application has requirements.
 First it needs underlying data services that are, end-to-end, optimized for efficient sensor data processing of time-series rather than record-oriented data.
 Sensing applications are closely associated with real-time operations, so the underlying data system cannot impose delay or aggravate latency in other parts of the data network.
 In fact, the underlying data services must be architected to actively attack latency as well as to preserve application functionality when connectivity is interrupted.
 Sensing applications will generate a lot of “normal” data about normal things.
 The temperature is what it’s expected to be.
 Vibration is absent.
 Humidity isn’t spiking.
 Not many people have crossed a boundary.
 That drone hasn’t wandered into restricted airspace.
 With huge numbers and vast aggregate data volumes, most generated data will be unexceptional, so the determinant task for Sensing applications is governance.
 This requires a data system that can ingest and organize data in real-time and then immediately identify the exception events and data intersections that demand action.